 - From SEO to AEO (Answer Engine Optimization): You are no longer optimizing for a list of links; you are optimizing for a citation.
 Agents prioritize products with complete, structured metadata - every technical attribute from material weight to ISO certifications must be machine-readable.
 If your data is incomplete, your "expert" brand remains invisible to the machine buyer.

-- Integrity as a Ranking Factor: Inconsistent pricing or "ghost inventory" (showing stock that isn't there) is a fast way to lose trust with an agent.
+- Integrity as a ranking factor: Inconsistent pricing or "ghost inventory" (showing stock that isn't there) is a fast way to lose trust with an agent.
 Agents favor Feed Integrity; if they attempt a checkout and fail, they will deprioritize your store in future reasoning chains.

-- The Social Proof Mandate: AI agents look for consensus.
+- The social proof mandate: AI agents look for consensus.
 They digest thousands of reviews to form a sentiment analysis.
 To be the "Selected Answer," your store must have a rich, verifiable profile of Social Proof.
 Authentic user feedback is no longer just for human eyes - it is the evidence an agent uses to mathematically "vouch" for your product.

 Preparing for Agentic Commerce means building a "Digital Twin" of your expertise - one that is so structured, accurate, and validated by the crowd that a piece of software can recommend it with absolute confidence.

-Final Thoughts: Closing the Gap
+Final thoughts: Closing the gap

 For thirty years, the internet has been steadily shrinking the gap between people and information.
 The $28 trillion trust metric isn't a sign of a new divide, but the final hurdle in our digital evolution: transitioning from a silent, efficient tool into an empathetic partner that finally lifts the burden of expertise off the consumer.
 We are moving away from the "search and scroll" fatigue and toward a world where technology serves as a protective layer, filtering out the noise and returning our most valuable asset: time.